Easy Layered Banana Pudding

 Recipe Tips and Variations

-This recipe comes together quickly with the help of Jell-O instant pudding, Nabisco Nilla Wafers, and the Cool Whip Topping.
 I like to take advantage of really good shortcuts as long as they help to make delicious tasting food.

-*Substitute the pudding with sugar-free pudding
+- Substitute the pudding with sugar-free pudding

-*Use sugar-free or low-calorie cool whip
+- Use sugar-free or low-calorie cool whip

-*Use firm ripe bananas–not mushy or brown
+- Use firm ripe bananas–not mushy or brown.

 Recipe FAQ’s